Rare event simulation for processes generated via stochastic fixed point equations: Proofs of consistency and efficiency

-Note that on the set $F_k$, the sequences $\{ V_{n,k}: 1 \le n \le k \}$ and $\{ V_n: 1 \le n \le k \}$ agree, and thus the event $\{ K > k-1 \}$ coincides for these two sequences.
-Finally, substituting \eqref{july13a} into \eqref{june19a} yields \eqref{verify1}, as required.
-If $2\xi < 1$, then the above argument may be modified in the same manner as for Case 1, and the required estimate still holds. \halmos
+Note that on the set $F_k$, $\{ V_{n,k}\dvtx 1 \le n \le k \}$ and $\{ V_n\dvtx 1 \le n \le k \}$ agree, and thus $\{ K > k-1 \}$ coincides for these two sequences.
+Substituting~\eqref{july13a} into~\eqref{june19a} yields~\eqref{verify1} as required.
+Finally, the modifications needed when $2\xi< 1$ follow along the lines of those outlined in case~1, so we omit the details. \end{pf*}

-Returning to the remark concerning the assumption that $\la(\alpha) <\ff$ for some $\alpha < -\xi$, we notice that ${\bf E}_{\mathfrak{D}}\Big[ \left( P_n^{-1}\tilde{B}_n \right)^{2\xi} \Big] = \ff$ (see \shortciteN{GAAIUR09}).
-Thus, even though the expectation of the perpetuity sequence is infinite, it converges when studied on the set $\{T_u <K\}$.
-We emphasize here that some of the above calculations could be made much simpler if we were to work with assumptions such as $B >0$ and $D >0$.
-However, these are quite strong assumptions from an applied perspective.